Dangerdrive/pipex/README.md

 Error Handling: Properly handling errors for system calls and edge cases is an important part of the project.

 Bonus Features (if applicable): These might include handling multiple pipes (more than two commands in the pipeline), here-documents, and additional error management.

+Heredoc, short for "here document", is a feature found in many Unix shells and programming languages, including Bash and Python.
+It allows you to create a multiline string or stream of input directly within the command line or a script, making it very useful for running commands that require multiline input or embedding a block of text.

+In the context of shell scripting, heredoc is often used to feed input to commands interactively or to pass multiline strings to commands.
+Here's the basic syntax for heredoc in a shell:

+bash
+Copy code
+command <<DELIMITER
+multiline
+text
+DELIMITER
+In this syntax, command is the command you want to run, DELIMITER is an identifier you choose to mark the beginning and end of the heredoc, and multiline\ntext is the content you want to pass to the command.
+The DELIMITER can be any string, as long as it is the same at the beginning and end of the heredoc section.

+Example Usage
+Feeding Input to a Command:
+Suppose you want to provide multiline input to a command like cat:

+bash
+Copy code
+cat <<EOF
+Line 1
+Line 2
+Line 3
+EOF
+This would output:

+mathematica
+Copy code
+Line 1
+Line 2
+Line 3
+Using with Scripts:
+Heredoc can be very useful in scripts to embed large blocks of text.
+For example, you might use it to write a configuration file:

+bash
+Copy code
+cat <<EOF > config.txt
+user=example
+path=/var/example
+EOF
+This creates a file config.txt with the provided content.

+Piping to Another Command:
+You can also pipe the output of a heredoc to another command.
+For example:

+bash
+Copy code
+cat <<EOF | grep 'Line'
+Line 1
+Something else
+Line 2
+EOF
+This will use grep to filter out lines that contain the word "Line".